Sarvam (soundtrack): Reception

-The album received positive reviews and critical acclaim.
+The album received positive reviews.
 Behindwoods.com reviewer Malathy Sundaram gave it three stars out of five and wrote: "For the second time (after Aegan) Yuvan has attempted to break free of the general norms of music here and the result is rather pleasing.
 The album feels fresh and breezy.
 With relevant picturization, the songs could make an impact".
 Rediff.com reviewer Pavithra Srinivasan too gave three stars out of five and wrote: "Sarvam is appealing" and "It looks like Yuvan, after a couple of not-so-memorable efforts, is on his way to finding his groove again.
 Sarvam manages to snag your attention, in a good way".
 An Indiaglitz.com reviewer wrote: "On the whole, Yuvan's melodies would turn to be the chartbusters of the season and any guesses about best picks.
 Adada Vaa Asathala would go straight onto everyone's music library on their I-pods and mobiles.
 Sutta Suriyana is one more song that enlivens the feel while Signature Music would rock on the air", giving the verdict of "effectually brilliant".
 Milliblog.com reviewer Karthik wrote: "After two average soundtracks, Yuvan gets his groove back", and later listed the album as the "Top Tamil OST of 2009" and the song Neethane as the "Top Tamil song of 2009" in his annual music round-up.